andrew/ultimate-awesome/README.md

 - [Awesome-AI4DevSecOps](https://github.com/awsm-research/Awesome-AI4DevSecOps) - This repository offers a detailed taxonomy of existing AI-driven security solutions tailored for DevSecOps, highlighting the current research challenges and suggesting future directions for the field.
 It serves as a resource for researchers, developers, and security professionals interested in the intersection of AI and DevSecOps.
 - [awesome-online-tools](https://github.com/Bakumon/awesome-online-tools) - 🔨 A series of small, beautiful and practical online tools.
 - [awesome-startup-tools](https://github.com/bassemawhoob/awesome-startup-tools) - 🎉 Awesome list of 3rd party tools for startups.
+- [awesome-remote-sensing-visual-generative-models](https://github.com/bili-sakura/awesome-remote-sensing-visual-generative-models) - A curated list of awesome remote sensing visual generative models, papers, datasets, and resources.
+This repository focuses exclusively on satellite images and excludes aerial images, street-view images, and their applications.
 - [awesome-open-source-math-tools](https://github.com/brandonhimpfen/awesome-open-source-math-tools) - A curated list of open-source tools, libraries, and resources for mathematical computations, covering areas such as linear algebra, calculus, numerical methods, optimization, and visualization.
 - [aisources](https://github.com/bst04/aisources) - List of all the AI tools and resources.
 - [awesomemobilepentest](https://github.com/bytehackr/awesomemobilepentest) - Awesome Mobile Application Penetration Testing Cheat Sheet.